NandhakumarGitz/resume_matcher/README.md

-# 📄 Gemini-powered Resume Matcher
+# 📄 RAG Application for Gemini-powered Resume Matcher

 This project is a **Streamlit-based web application** that uses **Google Gemini (Gemini 1.5 Flash)** to automatically evaluate and rank resumes (PDF files) against a given **job description**.
 It helps HR or technical recruiters to make better shortlisting decisions using AI.